GWanjalee/Homework1/README.md

 Problems occured

 ssh doesn't support to the university WIFI-because Sssh is affect to internal servers.

-After completing 17th level cygwin didn't give me any password which I needed for the level 18.
+After completing the 17th level cygwin didn't give me any password which I needed for the level 18.